Yoons-B1/TotalScheduler-V2.1-Integrated-Control-System/README.md

 ### 2. Main PC Setup
 > 💡 Tip: A mini PC is sufficient for the main control PC. (e.g., N150)
+> With remote access, the system can run headless—no monitor, keyboard, or mouse required.

 * Run: